woodpooky/reddit-investigator/README.md

 ### Setup:

-1. Clone the repository or download the repository zip
+1. Clone the repository or download the repository zip (from the "Code" button at the top)

 2. Update the config.yaml file with your own client_id and secret (API credentials) from Reddit.
     -  🔐 You can get Reddit API credentials from: https://www.reddit.com/prefs/apps and select "script" as an app type.